vignesh19032005/TB-Guard-XAI/README.md

 ## ⚠️ Clinical Disclaimer

 **TB-Guard-XAI is a research prototype and clinical decision support tool.
-It is NOT a medical device and is NOT approved for clinical use.**
+It is NOT a medical device and is NOT yet approved for clinical use.**

 - This system is designed to **assist** trained medical professionals, not replace them
 - All positive or uncertain results **MUST** be confirmed with: